raspberrypilearning/button-switch-scratch-pi/en/step_5.md

 --- task ---

-From the `Rapsberry Pi Simple Electronics`{:class="block3extensions"} block palette, take a hexagonal `button is pressed`{:class="block3extensions"} block, place this in the hexagonal space and set the button number to `2`{:class="block3extensions"}.
+From the `Raspberry Pi Simple Electronics`{:class="block3extensions"} block palette, take a hexagonal `button is pressed`{:class="block3extensions"} block, place this in the hexagonal space and set the button number to `2`{:class="block3extensions"}.

 ```blocks3